Section 12 POSH Act, Gujarat High Court Grants Leave to Complainant despite Completion of Inquiry to Save Her from Sitting Next To Accused

 Trademark renewal is essential to keep your brand legally protected and active after its validity expires.
 In India, a registered trademark remains valid for 10 years and must be renewed before expiration to retain exclusive rights.
 Failing to renew may result in losing ownership and allow others to misuse your brand.
 Timely renewal safeguards your brand’s identity, reinforces legal protection, and strengthens customer trust.
 This article explains the complete trademark renewal process in India, including required documents, fees, and why timely renewal is crucial for your business.

-Trademark renewal is the legal process of extending the protection of your registered mark, whether it is a brand name, symbol, or logo, after its initial validity expires.
+Trademark renewal is the legal process of extending the protection of your registered trademark, whether it’s a brand name, symbol, or logo, after its initial validity expires.
 In India, a trademark is valid for 10 years and must be renewed to maintain your exclusive rights.
 Renewing your trademark not only protects your brand but also shows that your business is active and committed to its identity.
 It’s a smart and simple step that secures your brand’s future and builds long-term trust and recognition.

 To keep your trademark legally protected and active, it’s important to renew it before it expires.
 The ideal time to begin the renewal process is at least 6 months before the expiry date.
 This helps you avoid any last-minute issues or risks of losing your rights.